therippa/pyAcurite/README.md

 This uses the "listen" method, so you must be able to configure your router to point the DNS entry of hubapi.myacurite.com to something listening on your local network (PC or raspberry pi).
 Traffic that the SmartHub sends out will now be routed to that device.

 ### Configuration
-Copy config.example.py to config.py, and in an editor and set your STATION_ID and STATION_KEY.
+Copy config.example.py to config.py, and in an editor set your STATION_ID and STATION_KEY.
 These can be found on your Weather Underground station setting page.

 ### Usage
 First, install the requirements: